Supermegacoolgirlwowyes/yamdb_final/README.md

 ![example workflow](https://github.com/supermegacoolgirlwowyes/yamdb_final/actions/workflows/main.yml/badge.svg)

 Yamdb service provides its users an access to the whole world of criticizing something that other people have created.
 Let's admit, we all love it.

+### Yamdb API

+Current version of Yamdb API is available at www.irinabalerina.tk/api/v1

 ### Getting Started

 These instructions will get you a copy of the project up and running on your server for development, testing or production purposes.